EFSD/Novo Nordisk Foundation Precision Diabetes Medicine Award Programme

 Awards (to both clinicians and basic scientists) will be made in a total amount of Danish Krone (DKK) 1 awardee 2 million (~ €268,000) and 2 runners-up 500,000 DKK (~ €67,000) each to be paid to the awardee’s institution.

-The Awards will be paid in annual instalments, according to individual grant agreements to be entered into between the NNF and the EFSD and the individual Awardees.
-The first annual instalment will be payable in full at the start of the award.
+The Awards will be paid in full amount at the start of the award, according to individual grant agreements to be entered into between the NNF and the EFSD and the individual Awardees.

 All pay-outs take place from the NNF to a bank account belonging to the host institution of the Awardee.